Are Tangerines Good for You?

-Tangerines are in the citrus family of fruits.
+Tangerines are in the citrus family of fruits, but are they good for you?
 They are small and dark orange with loose skin that easily peels.
 This fruit provides an array of nutrients and health benefits.

 Tangerines provide 5900 IU, which is 12% of the required daily amount.
 Vitamin A supports healthy vision.
 It provides a healthy mucosal lining of the nose, throat, and digestive track to protect against harmful bacteria, viruses, and fungi.

 The juice of the tangerine is 85% water.
-Water helps maintain a healthy blood pressure and helps to flush out toxins from the body that are produced by normal metabolic processes.
+Water helps maintain a healthy blood pressure and helps to flush out toxins from the body.

 The glycemic score, which measures the tangerine’s effect on blood sugar, is low and will not cause a sudden increase in blood glucose.
 Including low-glycemic foods in the diet is important to avoid possible pre-diabetic conditions.